nirs/pyev/pyev/doc_src/source/Periodic.rst

         useful when you changed some attributes.

-    .. py:method:: at() -> float

-        When the watcher is active, returns the absolute time that this watcher is supposed to trigger next.
-This is not the same as the offset argument to :py:meth:`set` or :py:meth:`__init__`, but indeed works even in interval mode.

     .. py:attribute:: offset

         When repeating, this contains the offset value, otherwise this is the